-Cellular LPWAN (3GPP standards) solutions offer high data rates and bandwidth alongside guaranteed QoS and reliability.
+Cellular LPWAN (3GPP standards) solutions offer high data rates and bandwidth alongside guaranteed Quality-of-Service.
 However, these benefits often come with higher power consumption and increased costs due to more complex protocols.
-Also, certain cellular LPWAN technologies, like Narrowband-IoT, are intended for stationary end devices only.
+Also, certain cellular LPWAN technologies, like NB-IoT, are intended for stationary end devices only.

 Traditional Ultra-Narrowband (UNB)